Ephellon/createElement/README.md

-# createElement
+# furnish

-Polyfill built-in createElement to act like an O.P.
-React.createElement
+Polyfill built-in `createElement` to act like an O.P. `React.createElement`

-## Document.createElement
+## document.furnish

-Normally just takes one parameter, the tag name.
+Normally just takes one parameter, the element identifier.

 In [React](https://reactjs.org/docs/react-api.html#createelement) you might write: